anodyne/nova3-guide/user/pages/01.basics/07.structure/docs.md

     category: docs
 ---

 In previous versions of Nova, our goal was to keep the file structure at the root as compact and simple as possible.
-What came out of that was a 2 folder structure: `application` and `nova`.
+What came out of that was a two folder structure: `application` and `nova`.
 It was immediately clear that `application` was for things for your own application and that `nova` was for the Nova core.

 Unfortunately, that simplicity led to a lot more complication and questions than we expected.
 With Nova 3, the goal is still simplicity, but also context.
 To that end, the file structure is more expanded than it's been before.